- Does your setup meet the system requirements?

 External Registration Integrations

 If you'd like to collect event registrations using an external platform, you can pass those registrations to your Goldcast event directly using a form post or webhook.
 This will allow you to import registrations created in another platform to your Goldcast org.
-Goldcast currently supports form and webhook registrations for Salesforce, Hubspot, Marketo, and Zapier.
+Goldcast currently supports form and webhook registrations for Salesforce, Hubspot, Marketo, Splash, Eloqua, and Zapier among other platforms.

 Click here for additional information on registrations.